Bhabha Atomic Research Centre: Stage III – Thorium Based Reactors

 A Stage III reactor or an Advanced nuclear power system involves a self-sustaining series of thorium-232–uranium-233 fuelled reactors.
 This would be a thermal breeder reactor, which in principle can be refueled – after its initial fuel charge – using only naturally occurring thorium.
 According to the three-stage programme, Indian nuclear energy could grow to about 10 GW through PHWRs fueled by domestic uranium, and the growth above that would have to come from FBRs till about 50GW.[b]
 The third stage is to be deployed only after this capacity has been achieved.

 Parallel approaches

 As there is a long delay before direct thorium utilisation in the three-stage programme, the country is looking at reactor designs that allow more direct use of thorium in parallel with the sequential three-stage programme.
 Three options under consideration are the Indian Accelerator Driven Systems (IADS), Advanced Heavy Water Reactor (AHWR) and Compact High Temperature Reactor.
 Molten Salt Reactor is also under development.

 India's Department of Atomic Energy and US's Fermilab are designing unique first-of-its-kind accelerator driven systems.
 No country has yet built an Accelerator Driven System for power generation.
-Dr Anil Kakodkar, former chairman of the Atomic Energy Commission called this a mega science project and a "necessity" for humankind.
+Anil Kakodkar, former chairman of the Atomic Energy Commission called this a mega science project and a "necessity" for humankind.